-Partial reconfiguration enables the user to reprogram a part of the fabric with a smaller bitstream while leaving the remaining configuration intact.
+Partial reconfiguration enables reprogramming a part of the fabric with a smaller bitstream while leaving the remaining configuration intact.
 Each region that can be reconfigured independently is called a fabric cluster or just cluster.
 The Speedster7t FPGA has 80 clusters which can be reconfigured independently.
 Partial reconfiguration can only be initiated after the device has entered user-mode.